Lemick/hibernate-query-asserts/README.md

 ## Examples

+A full-working demo of the examples below [is available here](https://github.com/Lemick/demo-hibernate-query-utils)

 ### Assert SQL statements

 You just have to add the @AssertHibernateSQLCount annotation to your test and it will verify the SQL statements (SELECT, UPDATE, INSERT, DELETE) count at the end of the test :